On the pod, the guys revisit The Gang Gets Invincible from It's Always Sunny in Philadelphia Season 3, Episode 2.

 Rob: Too much space inside here.

 Charlie: You know what I don't have confidence to do, but I think they look great?
 Is, like, the full-on, like, Bob Dylan sort of, like, half-cowboy, half-fedora hat, you know.
-Like, the real hipster-y strong hat choice.
+Like, the real hipster-y kind of like, strong hat choice.

 Rob: I've noticed that whatever hat choice you make, you pull off.
 Sunglasses and hats, they all look good on you.